 The flat work surrounding the building was observed to be in fair condition.
 Handrails appear to need repair or replacement.
+Sidewalk handrails have been replaced by AAHC following the site visit.

 Approximately 20% of the existing flatwork is recommended for patching and repair.
-Replace handrails along sidewalk approach.
 Repair and maintain broken concrete walkways around the subject property to avoid continued degradation and possible trip hazards.